Skip to navigation menu Skip to content

 Good mouth care (oral hygiene) is important for all children, but especially those with craniofacial disorders.

-A pediatric dentist will check your child’s general dental health and look to see if their teeth are too crowded.
+A pediatric dentist will check your child’s general dental health and see if their teeth are too crowded.
 As your child grows, a craniofacial team orthodontist will check how your child’s upper and lower teeth fit together (occlusion).

 Learn more about craniofacial orthodontics.